 The Faith & Belief Forum Schools Linking Programme in London was established in 2007, working across a number of local authorities.
 Our aim is to match students from different cultural or faith backgrounds in order to explore issues of identity, community and belief.
 Link days are centred around students improving their communication and interfaith skills (critical thinking, empathy, dialogue) and engagement has gone from strength to strength.
 We are committed to making a difference to the lives of the young people in our community.

 In the 2019/20 linking year we were excited to be engaging 50 classes of children from 43 schools; both faith and non-denominational.
 This meant fabulous 1,220 children took part in linking.
-In 2020-21, we are taking part in virtual linking; building a sense of togetherness with other children and creating shared learning adventures from within the classroom
+In 2021-22, we are excited to be still linking, albeit virtual linking initially; building a sense of togetherness with other children and creating shared learning adventures from within the classroom.

 We would normally be using a number of neutral venues, including the Museum of London, the Royal Air Force Museum, the Willesden Interfaith Centre and the Hackney Marshes, and in the summer term, linking partnerships are set to visit the London Migration Museum, the Battle of Britain Bunker and Kew Gardens, among others.
 We’ve focused on pairing schools within any given local area, meaning that partnered students have shared heritage and geography and can take skills learned into their communities.

-This year’s CPD training is online.
+Last year’s CPD training was online, as will be this year’s.
 In past CPD, teachers reported that they enjoyed being part of an interfaith network and appreciated the opportunity to engage in intercultural dialogue with their peers.
 Many appreciated the range of activities and ideas provided as well as the opportunity to model and adapt these before taking them to the classroom.
 This year we’ll be bring back the third CPD in the summer term.
 We’ve also aimed to give teachers a solid introduction to contact theory – with an explanation for how each Link day component meets key criteria for positive contact!

 ‘Such a lovely, friendly atmosphere in the room.
 Very nurturing, helpful and FUN!’